Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Population of LPTs from WD -- M dwarf binaries

 The observed period of two LPTs (ILT J1101+5521 and GLEAM-X J0704-37) has been confirmed to correspond to the orbital period, \be P_{\rm obs}=P. \ee Due to the beaming effect of the radiation, although the intrinsic radiation is persistent in all phases, the beaming effect causes it to only be seen at specific phases.
 On the other hand, due to the anisotropy of magnetic field distribution of the WD's magnetosphere and the asynchronism of the WD rotation, both the intensity and polarization of the radiation will be modulated by the beat period of $P_{\rm beat}$ of \be P_{\rm beat}=\left|\frac{1}{1/P_s-1/P}\right|. \ee For a synchronous Polar, phase-locking ($P_s \simeq P$) results in a very long beat period, rendering the modulation unobservable.
-For a typical asynchronous IP, however, the beat period is approximately $P_{\rm beat} \sim P_s$, which is significantly shorter than the orbital period.
+For a typical asynchronous IP, however, the beat period is approximately $P_{\rm beat} \sim P_s$, which is significantly shorter than the orbital period $P$.
 The detection of such a beat signal, manifested as a periodic evolution in the peak flux or polarization state of an LPT, would provide a powerful test of this model in future observations.
+Furthermore, if the LPT flux is simultaneously influenced by the beat effect and other processes (e.g., intrinsic instability variations), isolating the beat modulation component becomes considerably more challenging.
+In such cases, instead of simply monitoring the flux changes of individual pulses, a statistical analysis is required to determine whether beat modulation is indeed present.